 - The intact deer head detached from the carcass is taken directly to a licensed taxidermist.

-Hunters can help slow the spread of chronic wasting disease and have a safe hunt by following best practices in the field and at home.
+Hunters can help slow the spread of CWD and other zoonotic diseases and have a safe hunt by following best practices in the field and at home.

 For more information about CWD, safe home processing, and the latest research to combat CWD, visit https://www.canr.msu.edu/chronic-wasting-disease/index.